 Grounding (earth) connections must be provided and installed in accordance with state and local codes.
-In the absence of the codes, grounding must conform to applicable requirements of the National Electric Code ANSI/NFPA NO.70LATEST EDITION, or in CANADA, the Canadian Electrical Codes Parts 1 & 2 CSA C22.1-1990 or LATEST EDITION.
+In the absence of the codes, grounding must conform to applicable requirements of the National Electric Code ANSI/NFPA NO.70LATEST EDITION.
 The ground connection may be to a proven earth ground at the location service panel.

-NOTE: A grounding connection (terminal lug) is provided in the dryer's electrical service/relay box at the rear.
+NOTE: A grounding connection (terminal lug) is provided in the dryer's electrical service/relay box at the rear, upper left hand corner of the dryer.